pyprojectx/pyprojectx/docs/docs/config/tools.md

     Updating all tools to the latest version is then as simple as running `./pw --lock -f` again.
     In case of conflicts or issues with a new version, you can always revert to the previous version of the lock file.

-!!! note "Supporting multiple python versions"

-    Make sure to run `./pw --lock` using the minimum supported python version for your project.
-    This prevents the lock file from containing dependencies that are incompatible with older python versions.

 ### Pinning tool versions in _pyproject.toml_
 You can also pin tool versions in _pyproject.toml_: